superluminar-io/serverless-graphql-workshop/docs/lab1.md

     }

     type Mutation {
-      articleCreate(title: String!, content: String!): Article!
+      createArticle(title: String!, content: String!): Article!
-      commentCreate(articleId: ID!, content: String!): Comment!
+      createComment(articleId: ID!, content: String!): Comment!
     }
     ```
 4. Click on **Save schema**
-5. On the right side, scroll down to the mutation `commentCreate(...): Comment!` and click on **Attach**
+5. On the right side, scroll down to the mutation `createComment(...): Comment!` and click on **Attach**
 6. For the data source, select **comments**
 7. Replace the request mapping template:
     ```velocity